HeartcareGPT: A Unified Multimodal ECG Suite for Dual Signal-Image Modeling and Understanding: Methodology

-\textbf{Joint Supervision Strategy.} To fully exploit the modeling capacity of the bidirectional diffusion mechanism, Beat leverages a multi-objective loss function to jointly optimize reconstruction and compression performance.
-This strategy integrates the following three objectives.
+\textbf{Joint Supervision Strategy.} To fully exploit the bidirectional diffusion capacity, Beat employs a multi-objective loss that jointly optimizes reconstruction and compression, integrating three objectives.
 The reconstruction and prediction losses are defined as: